J9-tops/hng13-stage-2-ticket-manager-react/README.md

 - Routes are defined in `src/routes.tsx`.
 - `ProtectedRoute` component (wraps routes that require authentication) is at `src/components/shared/ProtectedRoute.tsx`.

-Important: `ProtectedRoute.tsx` currently checks `localStorage.getItem('current_user')` which does not match the actual session key `ticketapp_session` used by SignIn/SignUp.
+Important: `ProtectedRoute.tsx` currently checks `localStorage.getItem('ticketapp_session')` which does not match the actual session key `ticketapp_session` used by SignIn/SignUp.
 Update `ProtectedRoute` to use `ticketapp_session` to ensure pages are protected correctly.

 ## Files & key components